MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 > [!IMPORTANT]
 > Some columns are common to all tables, like **Primary Name** and **ID**, which are part of the 50 fields indexed by default for all tables, and are not counted for every table.

-When you select a table to be indexed for Dataverse search, you can understand the number of fields that will be added to the index.
+When you select a table to be indexed for Dataverse search, you can see the number of fields that will be added to the index.

 :::image type="content" source="media/maker-portal3.png" alt-text="Manage search index pane with number of fields highlighted.":::